cloudfoundry-community-attic/bosh-solo/README.md

 BOSH releases describe a complete running system from the ground up - compiled packages from source, templated configuration files, and monit to start/stop processes.
 BOSH itself then allows you to deploy your release across 1 or more VMs with optional persistent disks on the target infrastructure of your choice.

+Compilation of packages is only performed once.
+Compilation errors of packages and template rendering errors in jobs do not affect the running system.

 This is a tool to iteratively develop and test a BOSH release in a local or remote VM, without needing to use a running BOSH system.

 ## Installation